 - How do they feel about you?
 The best indication of how another person perceived us is how we feel when we’re in their presence— more specifically, how we feel about ourselves in their presence.
 I know that I feel small, invisible, and out of control when around a certain family member.
 I realize that’s how they likely view me, either on a conscious or subconscious level.
 Ideally, family should be based on unconditional love.
 If you're not feeling the love, then what are you feeling?
-Sometimes it's helpful to ask yourself when was the last time you felt lived by that person, without strings attached.
+Sometimes it's helpful to ask yourself when was the last time you felt loved by that person, without strings attached.
 If you feel awful when that person is around, it's probably triggered by their ugly feelings about you.
 Picking up on subtle cues may help you realize the truth of that relationship.
 In other words, the feeling may be mutual, they just may show it in passive aggressive ways.
 Keeping that in mind, remember that it's not your fault they feel this way.
-In addition, some people test out the relationships to see if they are mutual; when we feel we give more than we receive from others in the family.
-If the balance is unequal too long, it can damage the relationship.

 - Are there any boundaries?
 One thing many families have in common is a lack of boundaries: People say what they want, do what they want, and respect is nowhere in sight.
-That can work for some People.
-Somehow, people equate a lack of boundaries with unconditional love.
+That can work for some.
+However, its unhealthy to equate a lack of boundaries with unconditional love.
 Specialists agree that for children, having boundaries gives a sense of being loved, and childhood is where some of the mayhem started between family members.
-If you're still undecided about cutting off the relationship, setting boundaries now can be a helpful.
+If you're still undecided about cutting off the relationship, setting boundaries now can show you where you stand.
 Although, it is more difficult to set boundaries with family than with any other people because patterns are ingrained.
 As a child, you quickly realize adults set not only the rules, but the boundaries (or lack of) as well.
 We were often taught unhealthy boundaries from the people we need them wit.
-When the child becomes an adult, they are able to set their own boundaries.
-Often, not well-received by others on the family.
+When the child becomes an adult, they are able to set their own boundaries and may not well-received by others in the family.